Progressive Damage Modeling Composite Laminates under Hypervelocity Impact Loading

-High speed impact composite: Determining the impact resistance of composite structures is very important in the automotive, marine, and aerospace industries.
-In this project, the simulation of high-speed impact, impact resistance, and ballistic limit of a composite structure with a specific layout and material were investigated and evaluated.
+Determining the impact resistance of composite structures is very important in the automotive, marine, and aerospace industries.
+In this project, the simulation of high-velocity impact, composite impact resistance, and ballistic limit of a composite structure with a specific lay-up and material were investigated and estimated.

-High-velocity impact simulation is important when the structure is hit by a bullet or high-speed object.
+Hypervelocity Impact Simulation is important when the structure is crashed by a bullet or high-velocity object.
 In these cases, the ballistic limit of the material and structure is important.
-Famous examples are bulletproof vests that must withstand bullets up to 800 meters per second.
-In this research, high-speed impact simulation was performed on a composite structure by finite element method (FEM) using Abacus and LS Dyna software.
+Famous examples are bulletproof jackets that must withstand bullets up to 800 m/s.
+In this research, high-velocity impact simulation was performed on a composite structure by finite element method (FEM) using Abaqus & LS Dyna.

 - Determination of residual strength of composite structures